Economic and Political Overview

 Economic Indicators

-Unemployment has been on a declining trend in recent years: it was estimated at 4.3% in 2022 and should remain stable in the upcoming future.
-The EU Commission expects wage growth to be robust in 2023, partly compensating for the increased cost of living.
-According to the latest data from Eurostat, 13.2% of the population is at risk of poverty or social exclusion, the second-lowest ratio in the EU.
+After strong growth in 2023, employment growth stagnated in the first half of 2024.
+Limited availability of workers remained the dominant factor in the labour market, according to companies, while wages continued to rise.
+The unemployment rate was estimated at 3.5% in 2024 and should remain broadly neutral over the forecast horizon (IMF).
+According to the latest data from Eurostat, around 14% of the population is at risk of poverty or social exclusion, the second-lowest ratio in the EU.
 Nevertheless, poverty amongst the senior population, consisting of mostly women and marginalized minorities, is an area of severe concern; to address this, the government deployed a specific strategy for elder people.
-Overall, the IMF estimated the country’s GDP per capita (PPP) at USD 49,968 in 2022.
+Overall, the IMF estimated the country’s GDP per capita (PPP) at USD 55,683 in 2024, still below the EU average.

 Source: IMF – World Economic Outlook Database , Latest available data